Testing light-traces-mass in Hubble Frontier Fields Cluster MACS-J0416.1-2403: Acknowledgements

 \section{Acknowledgements}

 KS and LLRW acknowledge the computational resources and support of the Minnesota Supercomputing Institute.
 JL acknowledges the use of the computational resources and services provided by the VSC (Flemish Supercomputer Center), funded by the Hercules Foundation and the Flemish Government - department EWI.
 LLRW would like to thank Nina A. Rodrigues for bringing the work of Jin Koda and collaborators to her attention.
+IM is supported by Fermi Research Alliance, LLC under Contract No. De-AC02-07CH11359 with the United States Department of Energy.

 \bsp